top of page

 Sadly for his beloved wife, family, and friends, Tom was diagnosed with aggressive brain cancer in March of 2010.
 On November 9, 2010, Tom passed away peacefully in the presence of his adored wife, Melanie, and son, Josh.
 He had just been prepared for bed.
 Josh was singing to him while Melanie cuddled with him.
 Tom drew a final breath and gently slipped away.

 He never once complained about his diagnosis, and throughout several different treatments he remained positive and peaceful.
 His faith in God remained steadfast and never once faltered; and his inspiration and insight will be greatly missed.
+His generosity continued even after death as Tom chose to donate his body for medical research.
+We hope one day that a cure for glioblastoma multiforme is found.

 A celebration of Tom’s life was held on Saturday, November 20, 2010 at 2:00pm at Irving Bible Church in Irving, TX.